Video Ads for Publishers – A Beginner’s Guide

 - What’s Next?

-What are Video Ads?
+What are Video Ads for Publishers?

 A video ad is a digital ad that typically contains video, including in-text and in-banner ads.
 A publisher can display video ads either inside the video content or outside the video content.
 When a user views the video content and clicks on such video ads, they are taken to the corresponding landing page of the advertiser.